foodfight/showz/scripts/episode-x-netflix.md

 * If you had to start from scratch today, would you choose base your entire architecture off the JVM?
 Or would you choose something like golang instead?
 * Tell us about the Netflix prize
 * what would be the ideal outcome for netflix oss campaign?
-* how can ppl get involved?
+* how can ppl get involved? < I'm "selling" you free code that works at scale.
+Use it and fix/tune/extend it and enter the cloud prize.

 Picks<a name="picks"></a>
 -----